The Long Story…

 Something special happens in that room, between performer and audience that Fairfield is famous for; the collective gasp that escapes in the wake of a particularly poignant lyric; or the extra few seconds of silence when the audience can’t bear to break the spell with their applause.
 Some may remember the moment when a capacity house roared irresistibly to their feet after only the first tune of preeminent Irish fiddler Martin Hayes.
 Or when the Titan of the Telecaster, Bill Kirchen of Hotrod Lincoln fame unexpectedly sassily sauntered through the audience wielding not his guitar, but a trombone(!) during the inevitable standing ovation.
 Perhaps more than any other Fairfield venue, Café Paradiso has provided a window into the rich experiences this town has to offer, to the point of inspiring a number of visiting performers to consider relocating here, several having actually done just that!
 It is the kind of cultural magnet that makes Fairfield feel like a viable home for those used to more urban amenities, but thankful to leave the crowds behind.

 Despite the quality, Fairfield audiences are light in quantity.
+Although we occasionally shoehorn in over 100 people, typical turnouts range from about 20 to 50.
 Thoughtful attendees will wonder how they make ends meet.
 The answer is they don’t.
 Ticket sales rarely cover the costs of advertising, let alone Steve and Tim’s time, or provide a respectable fee for the performers, who often have no choice than to accept little more than expense money.
 The fact that most performers are nonetheless enthusiastic about returning, speaks for itself.
 Profits from the bar on concert nights sometimes barely pay the barista.
 Usually the cafe eats the costs and Tim has frequently waved his already drastically reduced fee for running sound in deference to the performers making anything above their dinner and gas.

 It has always been a labor of love, but the fact is that neither the Café, Steve, nor Tim have ever been in a position to carry the costs.
 After many years of consideration, we are very excited to announce the creation of a new nonprofit, Fairfield Muse, to sustainably ensure the continuation of the music at Café Paradiso.

-The first $50k will be allotted for purchase of equipment, labor for sound, booking, promotion, and administration, advertising, venue rental, and fundraising, essentially covering the current costs that are sustained at a significant loss.
+Recently entering our second year, we raised about $9k in 2018, a good start but far from the $50k we hoped for annually for initial purchase of existing equipment, labor for sound, booking, promotion, and administration, advertising, venue rental, and fundraising, essentially covering the current costs that are sustained at a significant loss.
 To the extent we surpass $50k, we can expand on the existing equipment so we do not have to scramble to accommodate the larger shows, upgrade the exceptional but limited sound system, service the piano, purchase an attractive backline required for some acts, such as guitar and bass amplifiers, electric keyboard, and drums, and contribute to artist fees to compliment the relatively humble ticket sales.
-After accomplishing that we will then develop the ability to video the events, edit them into marketable content, and expand this website for promotion and distribution.
+After accomplishing that, we will then develop the ability to video the events, edit them into marketable content, and expand this website for promotion and distribution.
 Finally, we will create a structure for providing funds for local musicians to make quality recordings that they otherwise would not be able to afford, and provide career management services to help get them to the next level.

 We are ecstatic that we will finally be able to do the artists justice, both touring and local, as well as deepen the enjoyment for our beloved Fairfield audience.
 We hope that you will be as enthusiastic in your desire to be an integral part of this wonderful endeavor that promises to change the face of our dear community.